The Options Clinic provides you with exactly that – options. We provide testing and social support.

-Rapid – Many people getting tested will receive a rapid test that provides 99.97% accurate results in 20 minutes.
+Many people getting tested will receive a rapid test that provides 99.97% accurate results in 20 minutes.
 Others receive a traditional blood-draw test and get their results within a week.
 Right now, those who qualify for a rapid test include: men who have sex with men, people who inject drugs, high risk women, Black, African and Caribbean Canadians, and Aboriginal peoples.

-Judgment free, hassle free – getting tested is respectable and responsible.
+There is no charge to book an appointment for testing or for the test itself.
+Every appointment is judgment free and hassle free – getting tested is respectable and responsible.
 Less than 1% of tests are positive, but it’s important to be proactive about your health and to know your HIV status.
 If a test is positive, we provide you with the resources you need, ensuring you have control of your health care moving forward.

 - Mon, Tue, Fri 9am to 4:30pm